lilyosah/TIW-demo-spa/README.md

 ### To set up a new Django project from scratch

 These steps will only need to be run once.
+Do not run these if you would like to use the project we have set-up.

 Note: Try `pip3` if `pip` is not found.
 Try `python3` if `python` is not found.